Layunan, Binangonan

-Layunan, officially Barangay Layunan is one of the mainland barangays of Binangonan, in the provice of Rizal.
+Layunan, officially Barangay Layunan is one of the mainland barangays of Binangonan, in the province of Rizal.
 Its population as determined by the 2020 Census was 2,575.
 This represented 0.82% of the total population of Binangonan.

 History

 Layunan is part of the Poblacion barangays together with Barangay Libid and Libis.

 Education

 Layunan currently does not hold any public high school, though it only has one public elementary school.
 Namely, the Binangonan Elementary School.
 Layunan also has a private school, the Bon Jasper Angels Academy School.

 Festivals

 Layunan shares a festival with Barangays Calumpang, Libis and Libid.
 The barangay celebrates the annual town festival of Binangonan, Santa Ursula being its patron.
 The annual festival is usually celebrated with the Binalayan Festival wherein people would dance in the street representing the town's culture.
 People would also splash water to incoming vehicles.

 Geography

 Layunan is located inside the town proper, and it is 1.61 kilometers away from the municipal hall.
 It borders Barangay Calumpang as its north and west, Batingan as its northeast, Mahabang Parang as its east, Libid as its southeast, and Libis as its southwest.
 Average elevation in this area is estimated to be 9.4 meters (30.8 ft) above sea level.